googlefonts/fontc/README.md

 ## Compilation

 After validation, we do a final compilation pass, which walks the tree and assembles the various tables and lookups.
-This uses [fonttools-rs][] to generate tables, which can then be added to a font.
+This uses [fontations][] to generate tables, which can then be added to a font.

-Currently compilation *sort of* works, but additional work is needed upstream to support more table types etc.

 Some general design concepts:
 - in a given 'stage', collect errors as they are encountered and report them at